-Commercial lenders need to understand that a proper process for the project identification by WSP has been followed.
 The process of commercial lending starts with the WSP identifying a WSS project to be developed based on their prevailing service needs.
 To do this, the WSPs often conduct a user survey to identify what gaps there are in their performance and capacity provision.

-The WSP needs to consider whether the project will address the current needs of the population.
+The WSP needs to consider whether the project will address the current needs for the population.
 Careful consideration of different alternatives is therefore important to find the best fit and enable the WSP to save on expenditure.